aesth0x/ng-go/README.md

 # ng-go

+V 1.1.0

 ng-go is an Angular 2 Go game web app.

-The demo is here -  http://yli.io/app/ng-go/ (Updated: 3/27/2016)
+The demo is here -  http://yli.io/app/ng-go/ (Updated: 4/2/2016)

 ## Features

+* Support new game and sgf import.
+* Step backward, step forward, and test play functions.
-* Configurable game board dimension.
+* Configurable game board dimension (1x1 ~ 26x26).
 * Game board is draw dynamically with svg, therefore no loss of resolution on resizing.
 * Go game rules implemented, except for ko.